openfisca/openfisca-doc/getting-started.md

 print af
 ```

-The result is a vector of size 1, the number of `families` in our test case:
+Result:

 ```
 [ 361.52359009]
 ```

+The result is a vector of size 1, the number of `families` in our test case.

 On the line `af = simulation.calculate('af', '2015-01')`, `'2015-01'` corresponds to a period (january 2015).